LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/OrderStatus.md

 * Transfer

-    * As you would expect, this will perform a transfer to a LiveEngage skill.
+    * As you would expect, this will perform a transfer to a Conversational Cloud skill.

     * You will need to configure the skill name, id and transfer message in the Global Functions